Learning from Oblivion: Predicting Knowledge Overflowed Weights via Retrodiction of Forgetting: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel approach to predicting virtual weights with enriched knowledge by intentionally inducing forgetting and reversing the forgetting trajectory.
-Our strategy, \textbf{KNOW prediction}, effectively synthesizes weights that encapsulate augmented knowledge, serving as a well-informed initialization for a wide range of downstream tasks.
-To further enhance, we developed \textbf{KNOWN}, a meta-trained hyper-model specifically designed to predict KNOW.
+In this paper, we address the challenge of limited training data by reinterpreting knowledge forgetting: \textit{intentionally inducing, then reversing it to recover and enrich the model’s knowledge.} Building on this insight, we propose \textbf{KNOW prediction}, a strategy that synthesizes knowledge-enhanced virtual weights, serving as an effective initialization that improves performance across diverse downstream tasks.
+To further enhance, we developed \textbf{KNOWN}, a lightweight meta-trained hyper-model specifically designed to predict KNOW.
 Through extensive experiments, we demonstrate that the weights predicted by our method significantly improve performance across various downstream tasks, including image classification, captioning, domain generalization, and semantic segmentation.
 The feasibility of this approach is validated through in-depth analyses of weight trajectories, consistently showing improvements in training efficiency and transferability.
-Furthermore, when applied across different architectures and tasks without additional fine-tuning, KNOWN exhibits strong adaptability, achieving enhanced performance in novel domains and modalities.
-By providing enriched pretrained weights, our approach offers a significant advantage for complex tasks and data-scarce scenarios, highlighting its potential for broader applications in computer vision and beyond.
+Furthermore, when applied across different architectures and tasks without extra meta-training, KNOWN exhibits strong adaptability, achieving improvements even in novel domains and modalities.
+By providing knowledge-enriched weights, our approach offers a consistent advantage for diverse tasks and data-scarce scenarios, highlighting its potential for broader applications.